pijiongmares/logseq/pages/Wonders Corp.md

 				- Deliver ease to use and efficient applications for our internal users
 			- Team performance and culture
 				- Create a culture of scalability, continuous progression, and fosterin trust
 		- ## Filing of Leave
 			- PTO (personal time off) approval
-				  Email pto and wait for approval
+			- Email PTO and wait for approval
-				  Google calendar set pto sched
+			- Google calendar set PTO sched
-				  NICE : add activity for the pto sched
+			- NICE : add activity for the PTO sched
-	- # onboarding with sir nicko
+		- # Onboarding with Sir Nicko
-	  Mission : To provide a virtuous ecosystem of tools and services to retaurant operations to help them be more successful
+			- Mission : To provide a virtuous ecosystem of tools and services to retaurant operations to help them be more successful

-	  Vision : We are the leading techonology and customer service partner for restaurants everywhere
+			- Vision : We are the leading techonology and customer service partner for restaurants everywhere

-	  order processing, credit card payments, delivery fulfillment
+			- Order processing, credit card payments, delivery fulfillment

-	  steve (ceo) and dennis lin, bobby vp, bj sys arch, sherwin vp ph country head
+			- Steve (ceo) and Dennis Lin, Bobby VP,  sys arch, sherwin vp ph country head

 			  matt ops directory, karen t

 			  arman - engineering manager
 			  jegger - team lead
 			  jz - backend dev supervisor
 			  nico - it ops
 			  joseph nicko - hr business partner for engineering
 - # Onboarding
   collapsed:: true
 	- # Onboarding Notes